New Patients 904-901-4302

 How long does full mouth rehabilitation take?

 The timeline depends on the complexity of the case and the number of procedures involved.
 It can take several months to over a year to complete, especially if surgeries or orthodontics are part of the plan.
 Dr. Alexander will create a personalized schedule and keep you informed.
-Some phases may be done simultaneously to save time.
+We may do some phases simultaneously to save time.

 Will insurance cover full mouth rehabilitation?